Muszic/Teaching-Assistant/README.md

 # TG-TAS: Teaching Assistant System

 A comprehensive educational platform for managing courses, assignments, and student submissions.
-Built with FastAPI, React, and MongoDB.
+Built with FastAPI, React, and SQLite.

-## 🎯 Overview
+## Overview

-TG-TAS is a mid-level working prototype that enables teachers to create courses and assignments, while students can enroll in courses, submit assignments, and receive grades with feedback.
+TG-TAS is a working prototype that enables teachers to create courses and assignments, while students can enroll in courses, submit assignments, and receive grades with feedback.

 ### Key Features